 This website provides information regarding NOAA's Weather Radio nationwide network.

-The website for the South Florida Water Management District has a plethora of weather data, including tropical storm models and radar.
+The website for the South Florida Water Management District has lots weather data, including tropical storm models and radar.